hermeznetwork/docs/docs/developers/protocol/consensus/consensus.md

   - How the HEZ tokens deposited by the slot winner are distributed
   - **Default values:** Burn: 40.00% - Donation: 40.00% - HGT: 20.00%

-_**Note:** All this parameteres are managed by the governance, this means that they can change it at any time without any delay_
+_**Note:** All this parameters are managed by the governance, this means that they can change it at any time without any delay_